 Before adding a hydroponics nutrient solution to your water check the pH balance.
 Remember that adding nutrients to your water will always alter the pH levels.

 The checking and adjusting of the pH levels in your hydroponic system should be done regularly.
 This must be done by slowly adding a pH upper if your water is too acidic or using a pH downer if the water is alkaline.

 At the beginning of your hydroponic growth, you will need to make use of a growing medium that will provide support for your seedlings.

 Your seedlings will use a growing medium to develop their root system and absorb nutrients.

-The advantage of using a growing medium is that all the excess water and nutrients will drip from the grow medium back into your water tank.
-The growing mediums also keep your seedlings damp and create the perfect environment for them to sprout.
+The advantage of using a growing medium is that all the excess water and nutrients will drip from the growing medium back into your water tank.
+The growing media also keeps your seedlings damp and create the perfect environment for them to sprout.